-- Do not disable app notifications - Install updates to keep the app working correctly - Only use the app with hearing aids from the same manufacturer.
-We take no responsibility if the app is used with other hearing aids - If you want a printed version of the smartphone app user guide, please go to our website or consult customer support
+- Do not disable app notifications - Install updates to keep the app working correctly • - Only use the app with hearing aids from the same manufacturer.
+We take no responsibility if the app is used with other hearing aids - If you want a printed version of the smartphone app user quide, please go to our website or consult customer support

-NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing care professional or visit our support site.
+NOTE: For assistance with pairing and using these products with your hearing aids, please contact your hearing ears profession. contact your hearing care professional or visit our support site.